How stable is New Horizons?

 May I bring my car?

 Yes, many residents drive, and there is abundant free parking.
-In the winter months, staff are usually available to help clear vehicles for residents without charge after snow storms, etc. There are also a few garages available.
+In the winter months, staff are usually available to help clear vehicles for residents without charge after snow storms, etc.

 Do all suites have their own kitchens?